 Rule 25 funding pays for treatment costs but doesn’t cover medical care, medical appointments, or medications.
 Maple Lake Recovery Centers don’t provide or pay for any medical care.
 Your child needs to be enrolled in a private or public health insurance plan for medical care prior to rehab admission for successful adolescent chemical dependency treatment and recovery at any Maple Lake Recovery Center.

 Physical Exams, Medical Emergencies, and Routine Medical Care

-All of our clients require a brief history & physical to be completed 30 days before their admission.
-We can provide these services, but they may be billed at customary rates when not part of the cost of care.
+All of our clients require a brief history and physical to be completed 30 days before their admission.
+We can provide these services but they may be billed at customary rates when not part of the cost of care.

-Prior to admission: We need your child’s medical doctor to provide at least a 30-day supply of presription medication and refills (for the time your child will be in services).
-Medical insurance may be billed for medications they may require while in residence.
-Please remember families are responsible for co-pays.
-You may also be responsible for laboratory charges (urinalysis and bloodwork) not covered by insurance.
+Prior to rehab admission, we need your child’s medical doctor to provide at least a 30-day supply of prescription medication and refills for the time your child will be in our center.
+Medical insurance may be billed for any required medications while in residence.
+Please remember families are responsible for copays.
+You may also be responsible for laboratory charges such as urinalysis and blood work not covered by insurance.

-- We utilize emergency medical services and law enforcement in case of behavioral and psychiatric emergencies.
+We request parents or guardians transport their children to medical appointments, unless they're unable.
+We do use emergency medical services and law enforcement in case of behavioral, medical, and psychiatric emergencies.